UniADC: A Unified Framework for Anomaly Detection and Classification: Conclusion

 \section{Conclusion}

 This paper integrates image anomaly detection and classification into a unified task and proposes UniADC, an innovative framework capable of anomaly synthesis, detection, and classification.
-UniADC consists of a training-free controllable inpainting network and a multi-task discriminator.
-The former can synthesize high-quality anomaly samples of specific categories guided by anomaly priors or anomaly samples, while the latter is trained on these synthesized anomaly samples, achieving unified anomaly detection and classification.
-Extensive experiments across multiple benchmarks validate the effectiveness and superiority of UniADC.
-In future work, we aim to further enhance the versatility of our approach by extending its application to diverse domains, such as medical image anomaly detection and classification.
+UniADC consists of a training-free controllable inpainting network and an implicit discriminator.
+The former can synthesize high-quality anomaly samples of specific categories guided by anomaly priors or anomaly samples, while the latter mitigates the class imbalance between normal and anomalous pixels through implicit modeling of the normal class, achieving unified anomaly detection and classification.
+We conducted extensive experiments on four anomaly detection and classification benchmarks.
+The results demonstrate that UniADC achieves superior performance across various task settings, including zero-shot, few-shot, full-shot normal samples, as well as open-set anomaly detection.
+Furthermore, it features high inference efficiency and low training overhead, highlighting its potential for practical industrial scenarios.